computer-agents/agent-studio/eval_online_benchmarks/README.md

 For a clean start, you should specify a temporary email address for the benchmark.
 You can do so by going to [Temp-Mail](https://temp-mail.org/en/) and get a temporary email address.
 Specify the email address in `agent_studio/config/api_key.json` as `gmail_recipient`.

-> If you want to benchmark Google Workspace, you need to do the above steps before running the Docker image.
+> If you want to benchmark Google Workspace, you need to do the above steps before running the Evaluation scripts.

 ## Setup Docker Image